gardener/landscaper/docs/level_0/basic_concepts.md

 Blueprints are reusable collections of combined installation tasks which could be parameterized through import parameters.

 Several DeployItems can be defined in a Blueprint.
-By this, a Blueprint becomes a set of installation tasks.
+Also the execution order of the DeployItems of a Blueprint can be specified.

 A Blueprint defines an interface for import data, required by its DeployItems.
 It can also define an export interface to expose output data of its DeployItems.
-Furthermore, the execution order of the DeployItems of a Blueprint can be specified.

 ## Blueprint Component and Component Descriptor